ddrake/Integrated_Farm_Budget_Tool/README.md

 sens_cash_flow(2023)
 ```

-To compute a single cell of the table (or test wih arbitrary sensitivity factors):
+To compute a single cell of the table (or test with arbitrary sensitivity factors):

 ```
 from ifbt import Revenue